ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 Revenue has been plunging 2years ago rather than increasing continually, **low growth**.
 However, net income seems good last year.

-I decided to invest not for the long-term but temporary.
+I decided to invest small money due to long-term risk.

+I will update this blog when I got a point to sell (High volme on BTS search, leading indicator of down trend of the stock)